Should you leave windshield wipers up in snow, ice? - NewsBreak

 One tip that many people follow is to leave their windshield wipers up off the windshield in the event of ice or snow.
 The idea is that your wipers will remain relatively untouched by winter precipitation if left upright.
 Plus, if they’re not touching the vehicle, the wiper blades won’t freeze to your windshield and make it harder to clear the frozen precipitation when you need to leave — especially when you’re in a hurry.

-If you’re someone who lifts up your car’s windshield wipers before winter weather strikes, you could be doing more harm than good.Why do people wash their cars after winter weather?
+If you’re someone who lifts up your car’s windshield wipers before winter weather strikes, you could be doing more harm than good.What your vehicle needs before winter snow and ice hits

 “The Drive,” a website featuring news, reviews, and guides about the modern automotive culture, reports that wipers aren’t built to stand up.
 The blades are designed to withstand pressure from the front, and without the support of the windshield on the other side, they could easily become too weak to withstand even a moderately strong gust of wind.